algorithmiaio/dev-center/_pages/administration/admin-panel/broker-manager.md

 ## Enable event-driven algorithm workflows

 Once you've set up a broker connection and allowed access to queues for a specific organization-owned algorithm, members of that organization will be able to enable those queues with a version of that specific algorithm.
-To learn about how to enable event flows, see our [Event Flows docs](https://algorithmia.com/developers/integrations/message-broker).
-For troub<span style="font-family: inherit; font-size: 1em;">leshooting, see the</span> [Logs](./687279#viewing-event-listener-logs) <span style="font-family: inherit; font-size: 1em;">page.</span>
+To learn about how to enable event flows, see our [Event Flows docs](/developers/event-flows).
+For troubleshooting, see [Logs](/developers/administration/admin-panel/logs/).